kashalo/vue-paginator-ak/README.md

 # VUE Pagination

-This Package provide pagination system for your VUE app, it can work with any backend envoriment.
+This Package provide pagination system for your VUE app, it can work with any backend environment.

 ## Installation